arielgee/Sage-Like/.misc/tasks.md

 * menu item for treeview folder to open all feeds as feedPreview	=> all UNREAD feeds
 * feedPreview tooltip flikers when moved inside attachment
 * selected tree item lost when clicking on blank/ no tree
+* Red warning for attention slideDown panels
 ---

 ## Next
+* messageView do not direct enter to focused button (all slideDown panels?)
 * from multi parked feedPreview some tabs dont get the custom css
 * in preferences
 	> Subscribe button <img> in address bar